skonves/generator-ts-website/README.md

 The Galaxy's OKest Typescript and LESS Website Generator for [Yeoman](https://yeoman.io)

-- Typescript 3
+- Typescript
 - LESS
-- Webpack 4 (with Dev Server and HMR)
+- Webpack + Dev Server
-- Code formatting with Prettier and TSLint
-- Unit testing with Mocha and Chai
-- Code coverage with NYC
+- Hot Module Reloading

 ## How To: